Seeed Fusion PCBA Series 2: The Tour Continues…

 The selective soldering unit moves up and applies solder from below

 The entire process can be monitored from a display above the machine

+Perfectly soldered joints every time!The result is consistently clean and precise through-hole joints and minimal flux residue.
 For more complicated soldering requirements such as fine pitch or small package components, Seeed Fusion has a highly trained team of technicians available that can solder these by hand.